Introduction

 R3 ← R1 +R2

-Here, the contents of register R1 are added to the contents of register R2 and the sum is transferred to register R3.
-This operation requires three registers to hold data along with the Binary Adder (Binary adder is a digital circuit that generates the arithmetic sum of two binary numbers of any lengths and is constructed with full-adder circuits connected in cascade.
+Here, the contents of register R1 are added to the contents of register R2, and the sum is transferred to register R3.
+This operation requires three registers to hold data along with the Binary Adder (Binary adder is a digital circuit that generates the arithmetic sum of two binary numbers of any length and is constructed with full-adder circuits connected in cascade.
 An n-bit binary adder requires n full-adders.) circuit in the ALU.

 AC ← AC + DR